kunkel321/HotKey-Tool/README.md

 # HotKey Tool

  A tool to list, filter, and launch hotkeys from running scripts.
  This tool assumes that the associated (same-named) ahk file is in the same folder as the exe file that is currently running.
 It won't work if you are running compiled scripts without the corresponding .ahk file.
 It is the ahk files that actually get scanned.

 The tool will look running processes from the folder you specify (and subfolders thereof) and scan the same-named .ahk files.
 It will do a preliminary scan for #Included .ahk files, then scan all of those for hotkeys.
 See code for additional comments and user options.

 Added 12-23-2024 is the HotKeyToolCacheMaker, which "pre-extracts" the icons from apps in the lnkFolders array.
 The lnkFolders is in the USER OPTIONS of both scripts.
 Make sure that the Tool and the CacheMaker both point to the same folder-fulls of LINK files.
 Note that the above exe files are not compiled versions of the ahk files.
 They are just copies of AutoHotkey64.exe that have been renamed.

+# IMPORTANT: Run the HotKeyToolCacheMaker before running the HotKeyTool.

 FROM CODE COMMENTS
 * ==================================